edman/json-compressor/README.md

 #### <a name="build"></a>Build

 Install SDSL in your system globally.

 ```sh
 git clone https://github.com/simongog/sdsl-lite.git
 cd sdsl-lite
 ./install.sh /user/local
 ```

-The required libraries are already included in the project.
+Other required libraries are already included in the project.
 Considering you have `g++` installed all you need to do to compile *Json Compressor* is to run from the project root directory.